ArtPoon/BioID/Clustering.md

 For example, bacteria can exchange genetic material with other bacteria, which are otherwise evolutionarily unrelated, by some method of [horizontal transfer](http://wikipedia.org/...).
 Even so, it is convenient -- if not a scientific or clinical imperative -- to be able to refer to a particular virus as belonging to one species or another.
 Since many pathogens lack a large number of measurable characteristics, it has become increasingly acceptable to define a species based on its genetic dissimilarity to others alone.
-The International Council on the Taxonomy of Viruses recently passed a resolution to accept a new virus species definition based solely on a cluster of sequence variation in an environmental sample. <!-- ref? -->
+The [International Committee on the Taxonomy of Viruses] (ICTV) recently passed a resolution to accept a new virus species definition based solely on a cluster of sequence variation in an environmental sample. <!-- ref? -->
-Thus, a taxonomy or nomenclature of microbial species can be proposed by finding clusters of genetic similarity.
+Thus, a taxonomy of microbial species can be proposed by finding clusters of genetic similarity.
-For example, a recent study by <!- JC paper with Eddie Holmes -> performed extensive next generation sequencing of RNA from a large number of underrepresented host taxonomic groups, including fish and ...
+For example, a recent study by <!-- JC paper with Eddie Holmes --> performed extensive next generation sequencing of RNA from a large number of underrepresented host taxonomic groups, including fish and ...

 <!-- examples of clustering for taxonomy -->

-<!- what is this? ->
+Below the species level, clustering can also be used to define a nomenclature of subtypes or genotypes within a species.
+Loosely defined, a subtype is a genetically-distinct cluster that share a common ancestor.
+Subtypes tend to have a characteristic global distribution that may be attributed to a founder effect, where a particular variant seeds a new epidemic in a relatively isolated population (such as a continent) with limited migration with the source population.

 ### Epidemiology

-* subtypes and genotypes - HIV is easy, are there bacterial examples?
-* E.coli?

 ## Genetic distances

 In order to declare that two sequences are similar, we need to have some way of measuring that similarity.
 A genetic distance is any method that takes two sequences as inputs and yields a number that is meant to quantify how different they are.
+The distance of a sequence to itself should always be zero, and it should always return a non-negative number otherwise.
 There is a countless number of possible genetic distances and you will encounter at least several of these in this course alone.
 A broad categorization for distances is to make a distinction between distances that require the sequences to be [aligned](Alignment.md) to each other, and distances that do not.